Cooperative Baptist Fellowship: Organization

 There are CBF-affiliated churches in 43 out of the 50 states.
 Alongside the national CBF, there are 19 state and regional organizations that are affiliated with CBF and help provide churches with local resources.
 The CBF has a missionary organization, Global Missions.

-It has 1 affiliated theological institute, the Baptist Seminary of Kentucky in Lexington, Kentucky; it is also the official seminary partner of the National Baptist Convention of America.
-The CBF also has a humanitarian organization.
+For theological education, instead of owning and controlling specific seminaries, CBF partners with preexisting institutions by providing scholarships and academic support.
+CBF affiliates with several theological institutes throughout the country, many of which are connected to larger universities or sponsored by different denominations.
+Among its theological education partners are Baptist University of the Americas, Baptist Seminary of Kentucky, Boston University School of Theology, Brite Divinity School, Candler School of Theology at Emory University, Duke University Divinity School, Fuller Theological Seminary, Gardner-Webb School of Divinity, Harvard Divinity School, International Baptist Theological Study Centre Amsterdam, McAfee School of Theology, Truett Seminary at Baylor University, Vanderbilt Divinity School, Virginia Theological Seminary, Union Presbyterian Seminary, Wake Forest University School of Divinity, and Wesley Theological Seminary.

 Beliefs

 The Cooperative Baptist Fellowship, like the Southern Baptist Convention from which it split, does not enforce particular beliefs upon congregations, as is congruent with traditional Baptist theology; however, the denomination has a Baptist confession of faith.
 The CBF's "understanding of Baptist faith and practice is expressed by [their] emphasis on freedom in biblical interpretation and congregational governance, the participation of women and men in all aspects of church leadership and Christian ministry, and religious liberty for all people."

 The CBF also ascribes to the "Four Fragile Freedoms" as developed in The Baptist Identity: Four Fragile Freedoms by Walter Shurden.
 CBF leadership interprets these freedoms as: soul freedom, Bible freedom, church freedom, and religious freedom.

 Affirmation of women in ministry was one of the founding principles of the Cooperative Baptist Fellowship.
 Most CBF members agree that both men and women may be ordained as ministers or deacons and serve as pastors of churches.

 On social issues, the CBF does not issue position statements.
 CBF members agree that as it is a fellowship of autonomous churches, issuing statements would be beyond its purpose.
-It does have an organizational policy on homosexual behavior.
 However, CBF policies are not binding on individual congregations which make their own decisions regarding any issue; neither can a congregation be excluded from the CBF for disagreeing with core values or policies.